Shiling42/markdown-cv/index.md

 ## Other activities
 `2022-now`
-**Creator and organizer of *Statistical Physics Youth Communications***
+**Founder of *Statistical Physics Youth Communications***
-- A Chinese early career researcher network in statistical physics.
+- A Chinese early career researcher network in statistical and biological physics.
-- Successfully attracted and engaged over 190 members from diverse geographical locations, with continued growth in membership.
+- Successfully attracted and engaged over 200 members from diverse geographical locations, with continued growth in membership.
-- Hosted 6 online seminars.
+- Hosted 7 online seminars.
 Future seminars will be held once a month.

 <!-- ### Footer